“50 is the new 30”.

 It’s called “continuing education” for a reason.

 It’s an often overlooked component of job searching, but it’s important nonetheless.
 Make the effort to increase your skillset.
+This is especially true when making a midlife career change.
 Be sure to stay abreast of the latest developments in your profession or industry.
 Being able to demonstrate that you are current will go a long way towards dispelling concerns about whether you’re behind the times (something that will doom any job searching effort).

 How do you get to Carnegie Hall?
 Practice, man, practice.